diofant/diofant/docs/release/notes-0.9.rst

 * :sympyissue:`13849` solve/nonlinsolve: RuntimeError: run out of coefficient configurations
 * :sympyissue:`9366` rootof: Constructing RootOfs with polys containing RootOf coefficients
 * :sympyissue:`13914` The power of zoo
+* :sympyissue:`14000` sqrt and other root functions should inherit from Function